-Weiss survived the ordeal, but realized she was in a new and escalating battle with her headaches.
+Weiss survived the ordeal but realized she was in a new and escalating battle with her headaches.
 She continued to suffer through the migraines and occipital headaches for over a decade.
-Despite the support from her family and friends, they simply couldn’t fully grasp what she was going through, Weiss says: “Unless you feel that kind of pain, it’s really hard to completely understand.”
-This from someone who truly understands, especially since she also works in a pain management practice.
+Despite the support from her family and friends, they simply couldn’t fully grasp what she was going through; Weiss says: “Unless you feel that kind of pain, it’s really hard to completely understand.”
+This is from someone who truly understands, especially since she also works in a pain management practice.

 Says Dr. Kaufman, “We have been treating many migraine sufferers with BOTOX® for the last 6 years and have observed how well it can reduce or, in some cases, eliminate severe headaches.
 For individuals who cannot tolerate the side effects of more traditional medicines, or who have experienced severe headaches despite therapy, BOTOX® should be a consideration.
 Prior to treating any patient with BOTOX®, I ask that they consult with a neurologist, or headache specialist, to undergo a comprehensive headache evaluation.”